Skip to Content

 5. In a frying pan, add oil.
 When it begins to simmer, add garlic and ginger.
 Lightly fry for about 10 seconds, constantly stirring.

-6. Add soy sauce, sherry if desired, brown sugar, white sugar, cornstarch, vinegar, sesame oil, and bullion powder.
+6. Add soy sauce, sherry if desired, brown sugar, white sugar, cornstarch, vinegar, sesame oil, and bouillon powder.
 Stir until everything is well combined, including the sugar.
 Simmer until it develops a thick syrup-like texture.
 Let cool slightly.

 7. Place the chicken in the sauce, sprinkle sesame seeds, and toss to coat.